 Department chairs and program directors assist with answering general questions about a major.
 If academic advisors can’t answer or solve an advising challenge, department chairs can assist with finding other solutions or alternatives.

-The department chairs and program directors were publicly announced in June – see a listing here.
-Yes, a department chair or program director may serve as an advisor for students in their respective majors.
+Yes, a department chair or program director may serve as an adviser for students in their respective majors.

 Will all professors/faculty report to their department chair?